-Ungroomed Angoras can also develop a deadly condition known as wool block or GI Stasis.
+Ungroomed Angoras can also develop the deadly conditions of Wool Block or GI Stasis.
 Click here to read more about this condition.
-Wool block happens when the rabbit is grooming themselves and they ingest too much fur.
+Wool block happens when the rabbit is grooming itself and ingests too much fur.
 Rabbits can not vomit the fur out (unlike cats with hairballs), so it has to pass through them.
-Too much fur can accumulate in the bunny gumming up their digestive system and they can very quickly die from this.
+Too much fur can accumulate in the bunny gumming up its digestive system and it can very quickly die from this.

 Most Angoras naturally shed their coat every couple of months.
-How do you know if your rabbit is shedding it’s coat?
+How do you know if your rabbit is shedding its coat?
 It’s pretty hard to miss!
 When you pet the rabbit, the loose fur will literally fall right out.
 Looking at the rabbit, you will see loose tendrils of fur falling out like this:

 That is when you know it is time to step up the grooming schedule.
 In non-shedding weeks I usually groom each of my rabbits once a week, taking about 30 minutes per rabbit.
 During shedding times the grooming takes a bit longer because I am trying to make sure I get all the loose fur, taking about 45-60 minutes per rabbit.

 Shearing involves using clippers or scissors to trim the coat off.
 Shearing is definitely the fastest method.
-Although it is fastest, I don’t use it unless the fur is matted because an Angora rabbit’s coat is constantly growing, so when you shear the coat you end up taking off not only the old loose fur that is 3-5 inches in length, but you also get the shorter, new fur (about 1-2 inches in length).
+Although it is the fastest, I don’t use it unless the fur is matted because an Angora rabbit’s coat is constantly growing.
+When you shear the coat you end up taking off not only the old loose fur that is 3-5 inches in length, but you also get the shorter, new fur (about 1-2 inches in length).
 The longer hairs are preferable if you will be spinning the wool into yarn, the short hairs are considered “second cuts” and often will shed out of the yarn.